 - Technologies Used

 Once you’ve narrowed down your list, you can click on the company name to learn more about the company.
 Alternatively, click on the number under “Contacts available” to view the contacts within each company.

 Step 4 Create personalized content to target each account

 Now that you’ve identified your leads (and get their contact information), all that’s left to do is come up with personalized content so that you can start pitching.
 If you need some inspiration, check out these 6 effective ABM examples.

 Growing your company with Account Based Marketing

-If you’ve been struggling to generate leads for your company, you’ll probably find more success with using ABM.
-This approach allows you to focus your efforts on getting the highest-value customers on board, which will in turn help you scale up your average contract value and Customer Lifetime Value.
-Plus, with UpLead, identifying accounts and key decision makers to target will be a breeze.
+If you’ve been struggling to generate leads for your company, you’ll probably find more success using ABM.
+This approach allows you to focus your efforts on getting the highest-value customers on board, which will in turn, help you scale up your average contract value and Customer Lifetime Value.
+Plus, with UpLead, identifying accounts and key decision-makers to target will be a breeze.